Top 10 Metal Artists with the Coolest Names

 24. George Fisher

 George "Corpsegrinder" Fisher is an American extreme metal vocalist best known for his work with the death metal band Cannibal Corpse.
-He is also the lead vocalist for the melodic death metal band Paths of Possession.
+He is also the lead vocalist of the melodic death metal band Paths of Possession.
 Fisher is recognized for his powerful vocal range and distinctive growling technique... read more

 If you mean Corpsegrinder, then I would say yes!